 Starring Don Marshall, Phyllis Davis, Tom Selleck, Ena Hartman, Marta Kristen, Barbara Leigh, Randy Boone, Roger E. Mosley

-A good example of provocative ideas and ambition almost overcoming extreme budgetary limitations, Terminal Island operates much like Rothman's previous '70s exploitation films, The Student Nurses and the delirious The Velvet Vampire, all of which include the necessary staples of T&A, quick bursts of sadistic violence, and weird humorous flourishes, here represented best by a bizarre sequence involving a female prisoner, her would-be rapist minus his pants, and a handy beehive.
-It's a shame she stopped working the next year (after the oddball Working Girls and refrains from discussing her films on their DVD releases, as her unique saga really would make for an interesting commentary at some point.
-The solid cast is packed with recognizable faces lurking in the corners of the screen, even including an early appearance by James Whitworth before he went on to drive-in immortality as Jupiter in The Hills Have Eyes.
+A good example of provocative ideas and ambition almost overcoming extreme budgetary limitations, Terminal Island operates much like Rothman's previous '70s exploitation films, The Student Nurses and the delirious The Velvet Vampire, all of which include the necessary staples of sex, quick bursts of sadistic violence, and weird humorous flourishes, here represented best by a bizarre sequence involving a female prisoner, her would-be rapist minus his pants, and a handy beehive.
+It's a shame she stopped working the next year (after the oddball Working Girls), as her unique perspective would've been welcome for a long time.
+The solid cast here is packed with recognizable faces lurking in the corners of the screen, even including an early appearance by James Whitworth before he went on to drive-in immortality as Jupiter in The Hills Have Eyes.